Sławomir Sawicki

 shutil

-The module provides a number of high-level operations on files and collections of files, especially functions that support file copying and removal.
+The module provides several high-level operations on files and collections of files, mainly functions that support file copying and removal.

 Example: